-Goodwill at December 31, 2021 and 2020 was based on the purchase price allocation pursuant to the APW Acquisition, which was based on a valuation performed to determine the fair value of the acquired assets as of the acquisition date.
-Goodwill recorded in APW Acquisition was \$80,509 and no changes in the carrying amount of goodwill were recognized in the year ended December 31, 2021 and the period from February 10, 2020 to December 31, 2020 (Successor).
+Goodwill at December 31, 2022 and 2021 was based on the purchase price allocation pursuant to the APW Acquisition, which was based on a valuation performed to determine the fair value of the acquired assets as of the acquisition date.
+Goodwill recorded in APW Acquisition was \$80,509 and no changes in the carrying amount of goodwill were recognized in the years ended December 31, 2022 and 2021, respectively, and the period from February 10, 2020 to December 31, 2020 (Successor).